abpframework/abp/docs/en/Tutorials/Part-9.md

 As you see, the admin role has no *Author Management* permissions yet.
 Click to the checkboxes and save the modal to grant the necessary permissions.
 You will see the *Authors* menu item under the *Book Store* in the main menu, after **refreshing the page**:

 ![bookstore-authors-page](images/bookstore-angular-authors-page.png)

+That's all!
+This is a fully working CRUD page, you can create, edit and delete authors.

 > **Tip**: If you run the `.DbMigrator` console application after defining a new permission, it automatically grants these new permissions to the admin role and you don't need to manually grant the permissions yourself.